jobearry/web_resume/README.md

 # 📂 Web-based Resume

-This is a web based view of my latest resume using React, Typescript and TailwindCSS.
+This is a web based view of my latest resume using React, Typescript, Tailwind(ShadcnUI).
-This is supposed to be included with my portfolio website, but I decided to make it separate while I also improve the portfolio website.

-Have a look 👀 \
+Have a look 👀
 Cheers! 🍻🍻🍻